 We planned to dive The Sheridan, a 180-ft ocean tugboat sunk as an artificial reef.
-The site is about a 2-hr boat ride from the marina, but the air was mild and the seas were far from rough, so we considered the ride a fun part of the day.
-It would have been too, if it weren’t for the wind.
+The site is about a 2-hr boat ride from the marina but the air was mild and the seas were far from rough.
+We considered the ride a fun part of the day and it would have been, if it weren’t for the wind.

-The wind was blowing in such a way that the fumes from the diesel engine engulfed us the entire way out to the wreck.
+The wind was blowing in such a way that the fumes from the diesel engine engulfed us the entire way out to the wreck dive site.

-Preventing seasickness is best, but I could have also been better prepared in case it happened.
+Preventing seasickness is best but I could have also been better prepared in case it happened.
 I plan to put together a “seasick kit” every time we dive.
-The kit will contain items such as: Wrist bands for motion sickness such as Sea Band, ginger ale, crystalized ginger, ginger flavored lozenges/hard candies, Saltines or pretzels, and peppermint hard candies or peppermint flavored gum.
+The kit will contain items such as: Wrist bands for motion sickness such as Sea Band, ginger ale, crystallized ginger, ginger flavored lozenges/hard candies, Saltines or pretzels, and peppermint hard candies or peppermint flavored gum.

 Those are the things I could have done to be better prepared, but here’s what I did to combat my seasickness:

 - I kept drinking water.
 A person who is vomiting will dehydrate a quickly, especially when the sun is shining and the wind is blowing.
 I took little sips often, until we were off the boat.

 - I sat on the boat in the middle of the deck.
 The motion of the waves is felt the least at the center of the boat.